choisteph/epimath_flex/README.md

 - **index.Rmd**
     - This file contains all of the RMarkdown that is used to generate the HTML/CSS/JS.
         - All pages are created in this one .Rmd document.
+        - There are JS blocks in the code that use JQuery
+        - CSS is external (available in `styles.css`) whenever possibles
 - logo.png
-    - A logo used in the navbar.
+    - A logo used in the navbar and in the main "welcome" module on the homepage
 - model_diagram_3_29.jpeg
     - This is an image of the model diagram that is used in the About page.
 - styles.css